 The Mystery Surrounding Kanto’s Longest Cave

 The Greater Tokyo Area features some fairly good tourist caves including the Nippara Limestone Cave in Tokyo and the Fujido Cave in Gunma Prefecture which are worth checking out.
 Recreational caving opportunities on the other hand are in short supply especially for more experienced cavers.
 It wasn’t always this way, up until the mid-1980s there were several caves that required moderately difficult free climbing and squeezing including; the Aoiwa, Kurasawa and Yozawa limestone caves until they fell by the wayside.
 All of these caves however pale into insignificance when compared with the granddaddy of Kanto caves the Nippara Mitsumata Do 日原三又洞.
-For starters, the cave is rated as the eleventh longest in Japan at 3,220 metres and is the only cave in the Kanto region over 3,000 metres in length.
+For starters, the cave is rated as the eleventh longest in Japan at 3,220 metres (2 miles) and is the only cave in the Kanto region over 3,000 metres in length.
 You won’t however find it marked on any topographic maps and outside of the hardcore caving community it’s virtually unknown.

 Never one to pass up an opportunity for fun day out, I gave myself the task of first locating it and secondly delving into its checkered history.
 The only information I had to go on was a PCC (Pioneer Caving Club) report about caving in the Kanto region from a few years back (in Japanese) and one low-resolution photo.
 Thankfully the report included some key information such as the cave’s elevation (650 metres) and that it was located on the left bank of the Nippara River in far western Tokyo.
 With the help of a 1:25,000 topographic map and a GPS I was able to narrow down its likely location to between a couple of small bridges upstream of the Nippara Fishing Place.